Jimmy Davis & Junction: Recent reunions

 On November 30, 2014, all five members of Jimmy Davis & Junction (including David Cochran) reunited to perform at a benefit concert at Neil's Music Room in Memphis for their former producer, Jack Holder, who was suffering from medical problems.
 Holder died on January 14, 2015, of complications from cancer at the age of 62.

 Follow-up album

-In May 2017, 30 years after the band released their debut album, the band's long-awaited follow-up album, Going the Distance, was released.
+In May 2017, 30 years after the band released their debut album, the band's follow-up album, Going the Distance, was released.